*This post contains affiliate links. Please read disclosure to learn more

 It is officially almost Halloween!
 Ugh, I can’t wait!
-This cake is super fun and perfect for Halloween with a very fun surprise for when you cut into it.
-It will both please and gross out anyone and everyone and although it takes some time to make, it is easy to do. maybe a little messy as well. but isn’t that what halloween is about? to have some fun and to do tricks if you don’t get any treats?
+This bloody brain cake tutorial is super fun and perfect for Halloween with a very fun surprise when you cut into it.
+It will both please and gross out anyone and everyone and although it takes some time to make, it is easy to do.
+Maybe a little messy as well. but isn’t that what Halloween is about?
+To have some fun and do some tricks if you don’t get any treats?

 - The very first step is to make the cake!
 And you can make any kind of cake you want, but the requested, and I highly suggest, was red velvet.
 The red velvet adds the “bloody” aspect to the cake.
 I used this recipe from Hummingbird High and I doubled the recipe.
 I used a large, square cake pan for this cake, and made 6 layers but only ended up using 5 of the layers and put the extra in the freezer for something else.